am-codez/Obsidian-2024/MATH 180.md

 - **Continuity**
 	- Continuous function: a graph that has no breaks in the shape of a graph, meaning you could draw a whole function without lifting your pencil
 		- No rational function is a continuous function
+		- Means that the function is continuous over its domain
 		- Conditions for $f(x)$ to be continuous at a point
 			- $f(a)$ is defined
 			- $\lim_{ x \to a }f(x)$ exists